gorodetsky-umich/MDSS/docs/tutorials/introduction.md

 4. **3D Clean:** Simulations for 3D configurations without high-lift devices (e.g., NASA Common Research Model Clean Configuration).

 5. **3D High-Lift:** Simulations for 3D configurations with high-lift devices (e.g., DLR High-Lift Configuration).

+6. **3D Wing-Aerostructural:** Aerostructural simulations of a wing (e.g., the Mach Aero Wing used in tutorials in MACH AERO framework of the mdolab).